SSIS Slowly Changing Dimension Type 1

 SSIS Slowly Changing Dimension Type 1 - 13

-STEP 10 – Finish the Slowly Changing Dimension Wizard: Click finish button to finish configuring the SSIS Slowly Changing Dimension Type 1
+STEP 10 – Finish the Slowly Changing Dimension Wizard: Click the finish button to finish configuring the SSIS Slowly Changing Dimension Type 1

 SSIS Slowly Changing Dimension Type 1 - 14